All Episodes

 It's time to end most mail-in ballots, only preserving that for mostly for veterans or people who have other substantial reasons to be far from their home voting district.

-It's also time to have paper ballots and to hand count the ballots and make sure the ballots can be publicly audited and seen and viewed by the public instead of having all this secrecy, like in the middle of the night, we're just gonna, you know, run a million ballots until we get the Joe Biden numbers we want.
+It's also time to have paper ballots and to hand count the ballots and make sure the ballots can be publicly audited and seen and viewed by the public instead of having all this secrecy, like in the middle of the night, we're just going to, you know, run a million ballots until we get the Joe Biden numbers we want.

-You know, uh everybody go home.
+You know, everybody go home.

-There's a water leak, don't worry about it.
+There's a water leak.

 That's what we were told.